benfaerber/liquid-ml/README.md

 You bought an apple for $5.00
 You now have $10.00
 ```

+### Settings
+You have access to the following settings:

+template_directory
+- The directory that contains template files.
+This is used both for the initial lookup (ie Liquid.render "yada.liquid") and for
+the `render` tag used within liquid.
+Default is project root.

+log_directory
+- Where log files are written too.
+This must be set if log policy is set to `Verbose`.

+error_policy:
+- `Strict` - A Liquid Syntax error will raise an exception
+- `Warn` - A Liquid Syntax error will print an error message
+- `Silent` - Errors will be ignored
+- `Custom of (handler: string -> unit)` - Accepts a custom handler function

+log_policy:
+- `Verbose` - Everything will be logged
+- `Minimal` - The most important things will be logged
+- `Never` - Log nothing

+filters:
+- A function that maps filter names to filter functions
+- `string -> liquid_filter option`

+context:
+- Variable Context available in the global scope
+- `value Ctx.t` aka `variable_context`

+preferred_currency:
+- Used in money formatting filters
+- `Usd`, `Eur`, `Cad`, `Aud`, `Gbp`

 ### Execution Context
 The type `Ctx.t` is used to store the execution context.
 All variables active in the current scope are stored here.
 Certain events such as `break` and `continue` are also stored in the execution context. `Ctx.t` is a `Stdlib.Map` learn more here: [OCaml Map Docs](https://ocaml.org/docs/map)